Diffserv Code Point options misleading

 pf as of FreeBSD doesn't support DSCP, its source is patched to add this feature in pfSense.
 Unfortunately, there are a few issues with this patch.
 Please see my post in the forum (which also suggests some possible fix): http://forum.pfsense.org/index.php/topic,63580.msg345511.html#msg345511

-#3 Updated by Klaus Stock almost 6 years ago
+#3 Updated by Klaus Stock about 6 years ago

 I decided to go for the "minimally invasive" approach: